xsuite/xsuite/docs/intrabeam_scattering.rst

 Analytical Growth Rates
 =======================

-The following example illustrates how to obtain IntraBeam Scattering growth rates in Xsuite.
+The following example illustrates how to obtain growth rates from intra-beam scattering  in Xsuite.
 The functionality is exposed through the `TwissTable` and can make use of two different formalism, ``Nagaitsev`` and ``Bjorken-Mtingwa``.
 The former provides a computationally efficient approach but does not account for vertical dispersion, while the latter accounts for it but is slower.